-Suppliers Obtain regular orders for goods; Receive payment on time for the goods delivered; Approach the conclusion of supply and customer contracts as a reliable and honest partner; Apply the same criteria to all suppliers; Be honest in relation to the partners if obstacles arise in the performance of the contract; Obligatory fulfillment of all contractual conditions (volumes, quality, deadlines, maturity) Competitors Be profitable; Gain greater market share; Continuous growth of the industry; Ensure fair compliance with composition rules; Retail/ Wholesale Trade Services Obtain high-quality modern goods at an affordable cost; Reliable products that customers trust and value; Approach the conclusion of supply and customer contracts as a reliable and honest partner; Obligatory fulfillment of all contractual conditions (volumes, quality, deadlines, maturity); Apply the same criteria to all customers; Be honest in relation to the partners if obstacles arise in the performance of the contract Creditors Repay their liabilities in due time; Provide credible guarantees; Comply with the terms of the contracts (time, penalties); SECONDARY STAKEHOLDERS Local Community Employment of local residents in the enterprise; Public Activists ublic Activists • Monitoring the activities and policies of the undertaking in order to comply with legal and et standards and to protect the interests of the public Media Keep the public informed on all issues relating to health, well-being, economic status; Monitor the operation of the enterprise Comm.
+Suppliers Obtain regular orders for goods; Receive payment on time for the goods delivered; Approach the conclusion of supply and customer contracts as a reliable and honest partner; Apply the same criteria to all suppliers; Be honest in relation to the partners if obstacles arise in the performance of the contract; Obligatory fulfillment of all contractual conditions (volumes, quality, deadlines, maturity) Competitors Be profitable; Gain greater market share; Continuous growth of the industry; Facure fair compliance with competition rules: Retail/ Wholesale Trade Services Approach the conclusion of supply and customer contracts as a reliable and nonest partner; Obligatory fulfillment of all contractual conditions (volumes quality deadlines maturity): Creditors Repay their liabilities in due time; Provide credible guarantees; Comply with the terms of the contracts (time penalties): SECONDARY STAKEHOLDERS Local Community ■ Employment of local residents in the enterprise; Public Activists Monitoring the activities and policies of the undertaking in order to comply with legal and ethical standards and to protect the interests of the public Media Keep the public informed on all issues relating to health, well-being, economic status; Monitor the operation of the enterprise Comm.
 Assoc.
-(Business Support) Provide information and research results that can help the enterprise or industry to navigate in a changing environment Government Comply with state legislation; Assist in environmental protection and creation programs or to participate in the concept of sustainable development; Participate in the creation of common wealth; Comply with the safety and health of their products; Avoid activities that could lead to a risk to health and safety when using hazardous technologies and technical equipment; Maintain the reputation/image and promotion of the country; Support the implementation of the State's strategic objectives; Promote the development of society - morally and technically raise human values and living standards Foreign Governments Economic development; Social development; Regions Protection and creation of the region's environment; Form employment opportunities, maintain employment; Promote the economic and social development of the region and the standard of living; Contribute to the development of the region's infrastructure; Contribute to the preservation of the region's local culture; Consolidate the region's autonomy; Provide sponsorship of the region in the field of education, culture, sports
+(Business Support) Assoc.
+Provide information and research results that can help the enterprise or industry to navigate in Government Comply with state legislation; Assist in environmental protection and creation programs or to participate in the concept of sustainable development; Participate in the creation of common wealth; Comply with the safety and health of their products; Avoid activities that could lead to a risk to health and safety when using hazardous technologies and technical equipment; Maintain the reputation/image and promotion of the country; Support the implementation of the State's strategic objectives; Promote the development of society - morally and technically raise human values and living standards Foreign Governments Economic development;Social development;Environmental development Regions Protection and creation of the region's environment; Form employment opportunities, maintain employment; Promote the economic and social development of the region and the standard of living; Contribute to the development of the region's infrastructure; Contribute to the preservation of the region's local culture; Consolidate the region's autonomy; Provide sponsorship of the region in the field of education, culture, sports

-Protection of social values;
+Public Protection of social values;

-Public Risk minimization;
+Risk minimization;

 Prosperity of society

-Figure 8: Definition of Ethical Minimum with Regard to Stakeholders Source: Own material
+Figure 8: Definition of Ethical Minimum with Regard to Stakeholders